-The process by which FSANZ considers standards development matters is open, accountable, consultative and transparent.
-Public submissions were invited on a draft variation released for public comment between 15 December 2023 and 9 February 2024.
+The process by which FSANZ considers standards matters is open, accountable, consultative and transparent.
+Public submissions were invited on a draft variation released for public comment between 19 March 2024 and 30 April 2024.
 The call for submissions was notified via the FSANZ Notification Circular, media release, FSANZ's social media channels and Food Standards News.
 Subscribers and interested parties were also notified.

 FSANZ acknowledges the time taken by individuals and organisations to make submissions on applications to amend the Code.
-All submissions are considered as part of the decision making process by FSANZ.
+All submissions are considered by FSANZ as part of the decision making process.
 All comments are valued and contribute to the rigour of our assessment.